Fang-4-Group/Graduation-Project/docs/Launching-the-API-Service-Locally.md

 # Deploying the service using Docker Compose
 docker-compose up -d
+# Deploying the service using Docker Compose with the Nvidia GPU settings
+docker-compose -f docker-compose.gpu.yml up -d

 # Accessing the container's shell
 docker exec -it graduation-project /bin/bash